-I am a software developer with a primary focus on building functional and beautiful android applications.
-Besides coding, I also edit videos and am a graphic designer.
-In my free time, I like to invest in the stock market & design and print 3 dimensional objects using the 3D printer I built.
+I am an IT Support Engineer with a primary focus on automation and building functional and beautiful applications.
+Besides coding and supporting users, I also edit videos and am a graphic designer.
+In my free time, I like to invest in the stock market, do SEO, social media marketing, and play video games.

 Android Developer at AmCan Tech.
-I also get to create tech videos on YouTube, graphics, 3D CAD , and work on several other projects as a freelancer.
+I also get to create tech videos on YouTube, Graphics, 3D CAD Products, and work on several other tech-related projects as a freelancer.

 Built DraftIDF: an Android and an iOS App, using Java and Swift respectively, for new immigrants and potential soldiers to learn about units, corps, and ranks in the Israel Defense Force.